 A few notes on the topics above.
 'Existence' - covers concepts such as consciousness, the universe, humanity and realms - elements often found in Sci Fi / Fantasy.
 'Vampires' have their own topic (instead of being part of 'Creatures & Monsters') which reflects the more prominent showing of vampires compared to other monsters, in recent fiction.
 'Erotica' as a topic is smaller in representation for the reasons we discussed above for 'Romance'.

 We speculate that writers write more Sci Fi and Fantasy books, as it's simply a lot of fun to create entire worlds with their own rules, creatures and customs.
 Mystery & Detective or Crime novels, while also fun to write, are often set in our reality, and typically require some technical or specialized knowledge - details which may need to be fact checked and accurate.
 Many authors in these genres have had prior experience in the field, or have spent significant effort researching their topics.
 These books will often teach the reader something, which is appealing to readers.

 As a writer, should you switch to Crime and Mystery in order to increase your odds of landing an agent or selling more self-published books?
 We don't think so.
 Write in the genre that is the best fit for you, as doing so will be reflected in your published work.

 We hope you enjoyed this glimpse into what self-published authors are writing.
 Please let us know how you interpreted our results in the comments below.

-If you'd like to see this data for your book, sign up for Author Checkpoint beta.
+If you'd like to see this data for your book, analyze your manuscript at Author Checkpoint.